drand/drand/README.md

 **Distributed Public Key**: More generally, for third party implementation of randomness beacon verification, one only needs the distributed public key.
-If you are an administrator of a drand node, you can use the control port as the
+If you are an administrator of a drand node, you can print the distributed public with the following command:
-following:
 ```bash
 drand show cokey
 ```